wp-plugins/bridgedd/readme.txt

 == Changelog ==

+= 1.3.8 =
+* Bug fix: adding a new user to phpBB will cause blank screens

 = 1.3.7 =
 * Recent Board Topics widget supports i18n for last post times
 * New hooks added to allow other plugins to access phpBB features